Milton Bradley Microvision: The World’s First Hand-Held Console

 In 1979, Milton Bradley, maker of popular board games, released a video game console: Microvision.

 Microvision was to become the world’s first handheld portable game console – that is, the first to be “reprogrammable.”
 A number of dedicated handheld units that only played one or two built-in games have been around for a little while, but Microvision has earned its place in history.
 It would take ten years for a successor, the touted Nintendo Game Boy, to arrive on the scene, making Microvision a concept far ahead of its time.
-With these advancements, you can expect game like minecraft optifine shaders on Microvision soon.
+With these advancements, you can expect game like minecraft optifine shaders with best seeds on Microvision soon.
 This will significantly improve the popularity of this console throughout the gaming community.

 The Microvision unit was, and in many ways still is, incredibly innovative and unique.